- General Questions

 Q: How do I find the right helmet size?

 Bern's warranty program covers all products purchased through our website from 1 year of purchase for manufacturer defects.
-Email with a brief description of the problem to firstname.lastname@example.org.
+Submit a request through our support portal.
 Please include proof of purchase.

 Removing Snap-In Liners